akostrik/CPP_module_42/README.md

 ## explicit

 # Approximation to real numbers
-* Floating-point values represent extremely small values as well as extremely large
 * **Accuracy** how close a measurement is to the true value
 * **Precision** how much information you have about a quantity

 ## Floating-point approximation

-Represents subsets of real numbers using an integer with a fixed precision (significand), scaled by an integer exponent of a fixed base.
-Similar in concept to scientific notation.
+* Represents subsets of real numbers using an int with a fixed precision (significand), scaled by an integer exponent of 2
+* Similar to concept to scientific notation
+* Represent extremely small values as well as extremely large
+* Using 32 bits, it's not possible to store every digit in such numbers

 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html
 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point_representation.html